abdulbadii/find-list-search-filter-filesystem-thoroughly/README.md

 $ l /
 list every directory under current directory entirely
 $ l //
-list every file only under current directory, so on.
+list every file only under current directory, ...so on

 So it suggests:
 just put suffix / to search for directory only,